We got creative with Baker’s Delight this year to help transform their festive season favourites.

 I love using what I already have from around the house to style centrepieces for my feasts throughout the year, and the festive season is no exception.
 I only had to wander over to my fruit bowl, the herb garden on my balcony and to my toddler’s toy box for these styling bits.
 Arrange the tarts and your collection of items on a crisp white platter, mirrored or wooden tray and just have fun with it.
 There are no rules, just arrange them until you like the look.
 It’s quick, easy and charmingly personal to repurpose what you have.

 Now that my little girl is nearly two, she understands a bit more about jolly Santa.
-So I’ve been thinking about how to incorporate Santa’s post-chimney snack into what Maya would understand… and one thing she definitely understands very well are milkshakes.
+So I’ve been thinking about how to incorporate Santa’s post-chimney snack into what she would understand… and one thing she definitely understands very well are milkshakes.
 Specifically ones from glass bottles with stripy paper straws – that’s how our local milkshake bar serves them up for her and she is a big fan.

 We’ll be incorporating our little munchkin’s favourite treat into the mix for Santa this year along with the other goodies we’ll make.
-And we couldn’t resist making our own chalkboard labels with some left over paint from our last project.
-With that, I think we’ve just started a new family tradition – milkshakes for Santa.

 So grab yourself a Bakers Delight Christmas Cake or 6-pack of Fruit Mince Tarts, and go on a hunt around your house to find interesting knick-knacks you can incorporate into your festive styling this season.